 It’s not unusual for potential clients to be on our waiting list for up to a year or more.
 Reservations are not honored in the order that you contact us, we decide which puppy goes to which home we deem best for them.
 So, you may wait for a month, or you could wait up to a year (or more).
 You may not get a puppy as quickly as you would like to, but good things are worth waiting for 🙂

 Please understand, we do not sell guard dogs or breeding Rottweilers; we offer wonderful pet companions and allow breeding rights to certain show dogs which must be titled and have health certifications prior to being bred.
 Just because you show up with money in your pocket does not guarantee you a Von Marc puppy.

 Once we have received your questionnaire and have placed you on our list, we encourage you to keep in touch with us for updates.
-We try to post updates on our website as often as possible and once puppies are born, we will post photos of the puppies every 7 – 10 days.
+We try to post updates on our website as often as possible and once puppies are born, we will post that notice.
 The puppies are graded for structure and temperament tested at 7-8 weeks of age.
 At that time, we make our final decision on which puppies will be rated as pet companions and which ones will be chosen as show quality.
 For this reason, we may not be able to tell you if you will be getting a puppy until they are least seven weeks of age.
-We normally keep our puppies until they are 9 – 10 weeks of age before releasing them to their new homes.
+We normally keep our puppies until they are 8 – 10 weeks of age before releasing them to their new homes.